AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport

-This has the potential to scale well, in contrast to some of the other methods which approximate $\mat{A}_\textrm{ff}^{-1}$ described above.
-We cannot use nAIR with truncated Neumann series due to the lack of lower triangular structure in our spatial discretisation, while with lAIR we found we require greater than distance 2 neighbours for scalability (we examine this in \secref{sec:Results}), but the communication required for this becomes prohibitive.
-Using ILU factorisations make parallelisation difficult given the sequential nature of the underlying Gaussian elimination; approximate ILU factorisations have more parallelism \cite{Chow2015, Anzt2018} but they still require triangle solves (which could then also be approximated with truncated Neumann series for better performance in parallel, for example).
-The SAIs used by \cite{Zaman2022} should scale well, given that if the fixed sparsity of $\mat{A}_\textrm{ff}$ is used, then the formation of an approximate inverse only requires the same communication as computing $\mat{A}_\textrm{ff}^2$; we must however also consider the local cost of computing a SAI and the effectiveness of its approximation; we examine this in \secref{sec:Results}.
+This has the potential to scale well, in contrast to some of the other methods described in \secref{sec:frozen}.
+We lack the lower triangular structure in our spatial discretisation that makes nAIR effective, although if we did use an upwind DG FEM discretisation in space, both nAIR and our GMRES polynomials would share the same communication pattern in the matmatmults (and a fixed sparsity version of nAIR would also likely perform well in the streaming limit).
+Using ILU factorisations make parallelisation difficult given the sequential nature of the underlying Gaussian elimination; approximate ILU factorisations have more parallelism \cite{Chow2015, Anzt2018} but they still require triangle solves (which would then also have to be approximated for better performance in parallel, with truncated Neumann series for example).
+The SAIs used by \cite{Chow2003, Zaman2022} to approximate $\mat{A}_\textrm{ff}^{-1}$ should scale well, given that if the fixed sparsity of $\mat{A}_\textrm{ff}$ is used, then the formation of an approximate inverse requires the off-process rows in the ``shadow'' of the local column sparsity; an ``incomplete'' SAI \cite{Anzt2018a} would only require the same communication as computing $\mat{A}_\textrm{ff}^2$; similar statements can be made for using either SAIs to compute $\mat{Z}$ or $\mat{W}$ directly or by using lAIR (given equivalent sparsity constraints).
+We must however also consider the local cost of using SAIs/lAIR and their effectiveness (in particular we found we require greater than distance 2 neighbours in lAIR for scalability but the setup time required for this becomes prohibitive); we examine this in \secref{sec:Results}.